-Although the respondents pleaded as such, this ruling has endeavored to show that the jurisdiction of this court must always be maintained.
+Although the respondents pleaded as such, this ruling has endeavoured to show that the jurisdiction of this court must always be maintained.
 This objection was raised at the earliest opportunity and would have been handled during the scheduling conference.
-The same objection is raised in the affidavit in reply to this application in Para 13 thereof.
+The same objection is raised in the affidavit in reply to this application in paragraph 13 thereof.

-In any case, it is the law in this country that a point of law can be raised at any time in any will proceedings and decided upon.
+In any case, it is the law in this country that a point of law can be raised at any time in any civil proceedings and decided upon.

-Finally, I will uphold the submission by learned Counsel for the respondent that 0.9 r 3 CPR is not relevant in determining this objection.
-The Arbitration and conciliation Act and the rules made there under are most appropriate for the reasons out lined in this ruling.
-I will up hold the preliminary objection by learned Counsel for the respondent.
-I will order a stay of proceedings in Civil Suit 29 of 2011 and Misc.
-Application 62 of 2011.
-The dispute between the parties hereto is referred to arbitration.
-Costs will be in the cause.
+Finally I will uphold the submission by learned counsel for the respondent that O.9 r.3 CPR is not relevant in determining this objection.
+The Arbitration and learned counsel for the respondent.
+I will order a stay of proceedings in Civil Suit